JASYTIONLINE/3302-cmpa-repo/content/05-tlg/index.md

 ---
-title: "The Lore Door"
+title: 05-The Lore Door
-description: "Portal to the Lore and Story of The Last Gate Universe — where satire meets certification."
+description: Portal to the Lore and Story of The Last Gate Universe — where satire meets certification.
-author: "JASYTI"
+author: JASYTI
 tags:
   - project-management
   - pmp